projectatomic/atomic-site/source/blog/2015-01-30-running-ovirt-guest-agent-as-privileged-container.md

 ````

 I saved this file at `/etc/systemd/system/ovirt-agent.service` and ran `sudo systemctl enable ovirt-agent` to direct systemd to start it up following a reboot.

-### TODO

-With the container built, running, and set to auto-start as I described above, the ovirt guest agent seems to work as expected.
-There's one more, *temporary*, item to consider: the dread `setenforce 0`.

-I found that once my ovirt-guest container was running, I was unable to ssh to my VM.
-Login attempts triggered the error `PTY allocation request failed on channel 0`, and I haven't yet figured a way around this error, other than by putting SELinux into permissive mode in the config file `/etc/selinux/config`.
-When I get this bit figured out, I'll update my post.

 ### Till next time